 3. You Can Choose How Your Property Income Is Treated

-4. Elections to Make
+4. How to Make This Election

-For example, if rental property gross income is $30,000, without the election, the income tax would be $10,000 (30% of $30,000).
-With the election, deductions such as mortgage interest, property tax, etc. would reduce the taxable income and the tax payable would be 30% of the net amount.
+For example, if rental property gross income is $30,000, without a Section 871(d) election, the income tax would be $10,000 (30% of $30,000).
+After making the election, deductions such as mortgage interest, property tax, etc., would reduce the taxable income, and the tax payable would be 30% of the net amount.

 6. Tax Treaties